mchmarny/dapr-pipeline/README.md

 This pipeline exposes query API through which users can submit Twitter search requests.
 Each tweet matching that query is then analyzed for sentiment using a very simple probabalistic model and published to UI dashboard for viewing.
 Tweets considered to be negative are sent to an external alert API.

+> Note, the model used to score these tweets is vert basic.
+It was trained on IMDB movie reviews and it's used here purely for demo purposes.

 ## Prerequisites

 ### dapr